ChadCalcote/TasteWaste/README.md

 The database is queried using the SQLAlchemy ORM, and seed data added using the Alembic library.

-To get all of the reviews from a single restaurant I had to write a custom query that filtered the Reivew model using the restaurant id passed into the route.
+To get all of the reviews from a single restaurant I had to write a custom query that filtered the Reivew model using the restaurant id passed into the route:

 <img width="920" alt="TasteWaste (1)" src="https://user-images.githubusercontent.com/65975008/110406557-a9808800-803f-11eb-82c5-4af9f4ec6506.png">